Name | Wertheim Clamp Forceps |

 Allis-Babcock Tissue Forceps are specifically designed to be used during general surgical procedures in which tissue needs to be grabbed while minimizing any trauma that may be produced to the area.
 Due to the jaw tips that are fenestrated and angled to the side, this forceps may also be ideal for grasping areas such as the uterus or intestines.

-Adson Thumb Forceps are handcrafted from surgical grade German stainless steel with angled tips.
-Available in a variety of forms: for dressings with a serrated platform or for tissue with a serrated platform and 1x2 teeth or 1x2 teeth with cross-serrated tips.
+Adson Thumb Forceps are handcrafted from surgical grade German stainless steel with cross-serrated tips for additional grip.
+Available in a variety of forms: for dressings with a serrated platform or for tissue with a serrated platform and 1x2 teeth.

 Adson Thumb Forceps